GoogleCloudPlatform/compute-image-windows/README.md

 ## Packaging and Package Distribution

-The guest code is packaged in [GooGet](https://github.com/google/googet) packages and published to Google Cloud repositories, if you are creating a custom image, you can also use these repositories in your image.
+The guest code is packaged in [GooGet](https://github.com/google/googet) packages and published to Google Cloud repositories.

 We build and install the following packages for the Windows guest environment: